raymond1/simple-parser-generator/README.md

 3. npm install git+https://github.com/raymond1/simple-parser-generator.git
 4. Create a file called index.js and add the following line
 ```
-import ParserGenerator from 'simple-parser-generator'
+import Generator from 'simple-parser-generator'
 ```
 5. Testing (Optional)
 After the import line , add the lines
 ```
-let parserGenerator = new ParserGenerator()
+let parser = new Generator()
-parserGenerator.installCheck()
+parser.installCheck()
 ```
 6. Activate the index.js file from NodeJS with the command:
 ```
 node index.js
 ```

-If the software was successfully installed, you should see the message: 'Simple Parser Generator is installed.'
+If the software was successfully installed, you should see the message: 'Simple Generator Generator is installed.'

 ## Browsers
 1. Set up a web server that can serve HTML and JS pages with the correct Content-Type headers.
 2. Create a small website containing an index.html file and put it into the document root or public_html folder or other folder where your web server will be serving it from.
 3. Clone the https://github.com/raymond1/simple-parser-generator repository.
-4. Copy the file releases/parser_generator.js into the folder that your web server is serving.
+4. Copy the file releases/parser.js into the folder that your web server is serving.
 5. In your index.html file, add the following just before the end of your body tag:
 ```
     <script type="importmap">
       {
         "imports": {
-          "simple-parser-generator":"./parser_generator.js"
+          "simple-parser-generator":"./parser.js"
         }
       }
     </script>
     <script type="module">
-import ParserGenerator from 'simple-parser-generator'
+import Generator from 'simple-parser-generator'
-let parserGenerator = new ParserGenerator()
+let parser = new Generator()
-parserGenerator.installCheck()
+parser.installCheck()
     </script>
 ```
 6. Testing (Optional)
 Access the index.html url to activate the script it references.

-If the software was successfully installed, you should see the following message: 'Simple Parser Generator is installed.'
+If the software was successfully installed, you should see the following message: 'Simple Generator Generator is installed.'
 This message should show up in Dev Tools or another similar console-enabled debugging browser-based tool.

 ## Tutorial

-After going through the installation steps above, you will have access to a ParserGenerator object.
-The following short tutorial demonstrates how a parser is generated using the ParserGenerator object.
+After going through the installation steps above, you will have access to a Generator object.
+The following short tutorial demonstrates how a parser is generated using the Generator object.

 ### 1. Creating the parser generator.
 After the import line, the parser generator is instantiated with the line
 ```
-let parserGenerator = new ParserGenerator()
+let parser = new Generator()
 ```

 ### 2. Setting the input grammar.

-The Parser Generator(PG) object requires a parsing specification, or input grammar in order to differentiate between valid and invalid programs.
+The Generator Generator(PG) object requires a parsing specification, or input grammar in order to differentiate between valid and invalid programs.
 There are three input languages that can currently be used: H2, H1 and M1.

 ....